JoshuaJLi/RootHacks/README.md

 	b.
 You’ll know it’s done when you type `git --version` and it tells you your git version and doesn’t give an error
 2. Open your terminal and navigate to somewhere you want to put all the git files for this exercise.
 	a.
 In your terminal, you can navigate with `cd <address to the folder>`
-3. Clone this repository with `git clone https://github.com/JoshuaJLi/RootHacksGitPracticeZone.git`
+3. Clone this repository with `git clone https://github.com/ssss-sfu/RootHacksGitWorkshop.git`
-4. Navigate to the repository folder with `cd RootHacksGitPracticeZone`
+4. Navigate to the repository folder with `cd RootHacksGitWorkshop`
-5. DM me (Jugblue#2169) your github username/email so I can add you to the repository so you can make your changes and see them on here.
+5. DM Joshua (Jugblue#2169) your github username/email so I can add you to the repository so you can make your changes and see them on here.

 ## Super Git Basics
 6. Create a branch using `git checkout -b <name-of-your-branch>`, it can just be your git username, note no space are allowed, so use your favourite space delineation technique